folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 We can now see why choice is useful: it allows us to branch on the session type level.
 For instance, one branch can terminate the protocol, and the other can start from the beginning.

-The final three constructors are required for supporting nested recursion.
+The final three constructors are required for supporting nested recursion and taken from \cite{van2017session}.
 A `RecursionPoint` is a point in the protocol that we can later jump back to.
 A `RecursionVariable` triggers jumping to a previously encountered `RecursionPoint`.
 By default it will jump to the closest and most-recently encountered `RecursionPoint`, but `WeakenRecursion` makes it jump one `RecursionPoint` higher, encountering 2 weakens will jump 2 levels higher etc.

 Using `Monad.Free`, we can write the ThreeBuyer example type as